sandestha/Inventory-Management-System-Django-RESTful-API/README.md

 # Inventory Management System

-This is a REST API for a event management system built using Django REST Framework.
+This is a REST API for a inventory management system built using Django REST Framework.

 ## Features